friedbrice/friedbrice.github.io/_posts/2015-01-28-daniels-day.md

 main = mapM_ print searches
 {% endhighlight %}

-Compiling gives an executable called <code>searche_terms</code>.
+Compiling gives an executable called <code>search_terms</code>.
-<code>searche_terms</code> returns one search phrase per line (wrapped
+<code>search_terms</code> returns one search phrase per line (wrapped
-in quotes for some reason) which I could output to a plain text file and then copy and paste the terms into google.
+in quotes for some reason) which I could output to a plain text file and then copy and paste each line into google.
 But why would I go to *all that work* if I could automate it in Bash!

 A while ago, I made a crappy little Bash script that lets me google